Deborah Kay Fitzgerald

-Deborah Kay Fitzgerald is a professor of the History of Technology in the Science, Technology, and Society (STS) Program at the Massachusetts Institute of Technology.
-She has authored two books titled The Business of Breeding: Hybrid Corn in Illinois, 1890–1920 and Every Farm a Factory: The Industrial Ideal in American Agriculture', which discuss her findings on the industrialization of agriculture in the early 20th century.
+Deborah Kay Fitzgerald is an American historian of technology best known for her work on United States agricultural technology in the early twentieth century.
+She is professor of the History of Technology in the Science, Technology, and Society Program at the Massachusetts Institute of Technology and served as dean of the MIT School of Humanities, Arts, and Social Sciences 2006–2015.
+She authored The Business of Breeding: Hybrid Corn in Illinois, 1890–1920 (1990) and Every Farm a Factory: The Industrial Ideal in American Agriculture (2003), which both discuss the industrialization of agriculture in the early 20th century.

-Biography
+She won the 2003 Theodore Saloutos Memorial Award for her Every Farm a Factory and the 2015 Gladys L. Baker Award for lifetime achievement, both from the Agricultural History Society, and she served as its president 2004–2005.

-Early life
+Early life and education

-Deborah Kay Fitzgerald started her life as the youngest child with three older siblings and grew up with her two parents in Remson, Iowa.
+Fitzgerald started her life as a youngest child with three older siblings; she grew up with her two parents in Remsen, Iowa.

-College

 She briefly attended the University of Northern Colorado after high school and dropped out after one semester after becoming pregnant.
-She returned to Remsen and ended up staying in a maternity home until she had the baby and was able to give the child up for adoption.
+She returned to Remsen then stayed in a maternity home until she had the baby and gave the child up for adoption.

 She returned to college, this time at Iowa State University, and graduated with a Bachelor of Arts degree in History and English in 1978.
-Fitzgerald took her academic career seriously and found she fit well in the collegiate scene after discovering her love for learning and writing.
-She pursued her interest in history after studying writers of the 19th century and how they responded to the Scientific Revolution.
-She was drawn into this responsiveness and wanted to study the global changes that were eliciting these responses, which ultimately led her to history.
+Fitzgerald found she fit well in the collegiate scene after discovering her love for learning and writing.
+She pursued her interest in history after studying writers of the 19th century, particularly Thomas Carlyle and John Ruskin, and how they responded to the Industrial Revolution and Scientific Revolution.

-After graduating from Iowa State, she moved to Wynnefield, Philadelphia with her husband Eric Sealine and attended graduate school at the University of Pennsylvania and found an interest in agricultural hybridization, specifically that of corn, from taking classes at UPenn as well as through her advisor and influencer, Charles E. Rosenberg.
+After graduating from Iowa State, Fitzgerald moved to Wynnefield, Philadelphia with her husband Eric Sealine and attended graduate school at the University of Pennsylvania (UPenn), where she developed an interest in the history of agricultural biotechnology, specifically the hybridization of corn, through taking classes at UPenn as well as through her advisor Charles E. Rosenberg.
 She returned to her hometown of Remsen to interview farmers that were doing experiments related to corn hybridization.
-Also within this time she had given birth to her son, which she found out was a challenge in and of itself while also writing her dissertation.
+Also within this time she gave birth to a son and lost her mother and father in law, which were challenges while writing her dissertation.
+She finished her PhD in History and the Sociology of Science at UPenn in 1985.